Frost Mage DPS Spec, Builds, and Talents — Dragonflight 10.2

 The optimal play is getting all three capstones.
 Getting to them is up to you.
 The standard play is to take both the left and right sides for utility, and then Time Manipulation to give you access to the center capstone talent.

 Time Manipulation has the special distinction of being a potential AoE DPS increase through lowering the cooldown of Ice Nova and Frost Nova for Shatter purposes.

 Accumulative Shielding is particularly bad.
 If you have cast Ice Barrier, and it did not get consumed; why did you waste the GCD?
 This, at best, will drop Ice Barrier from a 25-second cooldown to 20.
-Freezing Cold is also a bit of a bad talent, in particular, because it is missing Mage's root break protection mechanics, so it is nearly impossible to Shatter off of in a group environment.

 Mandatory talents everywhere!
 Take everything except for Frostbite.
 These are your primary spells and procs and the only access points through to the rest of the three tree branches, which all have things you want.

 The exception to this is Everlasting Frost, being neither a proc, primary spell, or unique branch access.
 It is simply a deceptively strong talent.
 The extra 2 seconds is a 20% damage increase to Frozen Orb by itself, and adding 30% to the entire thing on top of it.
 The extra 4 ticks also are 4 extra chances to proc Fingers of Frost.
 This is an important talent, and you should not skip it.